Alexwcjung/Fall2024/assing01.md

 + Click on Classroom page.
 + Use the Word Cloud tool to check the words used frequently in the reading passage.
 [Reading passage](https://github.com/Alexwcjung/Fall2024/blob/main/reading%20passage.md)
 + Answer the following questions.
-1. Guess what the topic is?
+1. Who is the main character?
 2. What do you know about the main character?

 ## 🍀 Listening Activity